 Dash Run for a short period of time to assure the compressor seal is lubricated.

-Interior Check the interior of the motorhome monthly while in storage to make sure leaks have not developed, or condensation has not formed that can cause damage to interior components.
+Air Conditioner to make sure leaks have not developed, or condensation has not formed that can cause damage to interior components.
 Condensation can most readily be observed as moisture accumulation on windows and mirrors.
 To reduce condensation, make sure to air out the motorhome occasionally during storage.